C9198-Mete/MY-AWS-09-21/aws/hands-on/10_16_2021_Volumes/Volumes.md

 ```
 df -h
 ```
-- show that the data still persists on the newly enlarged volume.
+- show that the data still persists on the newly enlarged volume
 ```
 ls /mnt/mp1/
 ```